 NURS 150.
 Research in Nursing.
 Provides a basic introduction to nursing research.
 Emphasis is placed on critiquing research and applying research findings to nursing practice.
 Research critiques and a practice-based research assignment are completed.
 Seminar two hours or online.
-Prerequisite: NURS 136, NURS 137, NURS 138, NURS 139, or instructor permission.
-May be taken concurrently with either NURS 143, NURS 144, or NURS 155, NURS 156.
+Prerequisite: NURS 012.
+Corequisite: NURS 123 and NURS 129 or instructor permission.
 2 units.